Comcast concedes to Disney in bidding war for Fox assets

 The bidding between Comcast and Disney is part of a bigger battle being waged in the entertainment industry as the world’s media giants splash out tens of billions of dollars on deals to be able to compete with Netflix Inc (NFLX.O) and Amazon.com Inc (AMZN.O).

-While an acquisition of Britain’s Sky, a broadcaster of sports, films and TV shows to 23 million homes across Europe, would significantly diversify Comcast’s business overseas, it would do little to give it scale outside its core U.S. market.
+While an acquisition of Britain’s Sky, a broadcaster of sports, films and TV shows to 23 million homes across Europe, would significantly diversify Comcast’s business overseas, it would do little to give it scale in its core U.S. market.

 Comcast was drawn into a bidding war for Fox because of the scarcity of big media assets up for sale, given that the industry is dominated by powerful families and personalities reluctant to cede control.
 CBS Corp (CBS.N) and Viacom Inc (VIAB.O), for example, are tightly controlled by the Redstone family.

 Comcast first made an offer for the Fox entertainment assets last November, but Fox decided to go with Disney, even if its bid was lower, because it believed a deal with Comcast would not win antitrust approval.
-The U.S. Department of Justice last month greenlit Disney’s deal with Fox.
+The U.S. Department of Justice last month approved Disney’s deal with Fox.

 Reporting by Munsif Vengattil, additional reporting by Sheila Dang; Editing by Bill Rigby and Nick Zieminski